 The ultimate veggie bowl, however, is the Buddha bowl.
 Here are nine ways to get started with Buddha bowling.

 Another burrito bowl — and what’s wrong with that?
 Absolutely clucking nothing, that’s what.

 Lime juice, olive oil, and a homemade taco seasoning are all you need to transform plain ol’ chicken breasts into Chipotle-style chicken.
 Prep it with cilantro rice and pile on all your usual toppings.

-If you’re gonna make Chipotle at home, you have to have the right base.
-This 10-minute recipe transforms leftover brown rice with just three ingredients (plus salt and pepper): avocado oil, lime juice, and fresh cilantro.
+If you’re gonna make Chipotle at home, you need the right base.
+This 10-minute recipe transforms leftover brown rice with just three ingredients: avocado oil, lime juice, and fresh cilantro (plus salt and pepper).

 That’s literally easier that opening up a delivery app and spending too much money on rice.